 Tesla’s successful marketing strategy shows that it’s time for CEOs to get social

-Why does Elon Musk seem to be everywhere on social and what lessons can be learned by auto manufacturers and CEOs when it comes to using social media effectively?
-Talkwalker founder Christophe Folschette shares his insights with the Talkwalker blog.
-It’s no secret that the car has always been a status symbol and even an extension of your character.
+It’s no secret that the car has always been a status symbol.
+An extension of your character.
 Are you a BMW or an Audi person?
 Are you about fuel efficiency or speed?
-Are you trying to wow onlookers or are you just trying to get your family from A to B?
+Are you trying to wow onlookers or are you trying to get your family from A to B?

-Auto manufacturers have known this for years of course, with car marketing and branding always looking to reflect aspirational values – I know we’ve all seen the commercial of the immaculately engineered car gliding effortlessly along an impossibly beautiful mountain road.
+Auto manufacturers have known this for years, with car marketing and branding always looking to reflect aspirational values.
+We’ve all seen the ad of the immaculately engineered car gliding effortlessly along an impossibly beautiful mountain road.

-But as with many industries, the automotive industry is starting to experience the kind of disruption that is seriously altering the status quo.
-BMW, Ford, Mercedes, Volkswagen, Toyota and other auto stalwarts are seeing challenges from a new generation of electric and soon autonomous vehicles, from relatively new brands like Tesla to non-automotive brands like Google and Apple.
+But as with many industries, the automotive industry is starting to experience the kind of disruption that is altering the status quo.
+BMW, Ford, Mercedes, Volkswagen, Toyota, and other big names are facing challenges from a new generation of electric and autonomous vehicles.
+From relatively new brands like Tesla to non-automotive brands like Google and Apple.

-From a marketing strategy and PR perspective, with over 95% of vehicle shoppers now using digital channels to research cars, social media is pivotal.
-It’s become a virtual showroom for the world to see the latest products on the market and to see what's coming in the future.
+With over 95% of vehicle shoppers now using digital channels to research cars, social media is pivotal.
+It’s a virtual showroom where we can see the latest products on the market, and what's on the horizon.

-There are many different facets of our report that I think merit discussion, but to me, the most fascinating is the incredible strength of Tesla from a social media marketing perspective.
-Here is a brand that was founded just 15 years ago, makes comparatively little money relative to automotive giants, yet on social media, they are in the top 3 – outperforming Volkswagen, Ford and Toyota, to name but a few.
+There are many facets of our report that merit discussion, but to me, the most fascinating is the incredible strength of Tesla from a social media marketing perspective.
+It's a brand founded just 15 years ago, makes little money compared to auto giants, yet on social media, it's in the top 3 – outperforming Volkswagen, Ford and Toyota.

-This is pretty staggering.
 We’ve done a great deal of industry social media analyses in our time and as a general rule, bigger companies tend to outperform their smaller rivals.
-There are exceptions of course, but for a company that is almost 30 times smaller than its rivals to perform so well is pretty much unheard of.
+There are exceptions of course, but for a company that is almost 30 times smaller than its rivals to perform so well is almost unheard of.